aditya-raj/careers/README.rst

 Top-notch team
 --------------
 Our team is very strong:  `David Binetti`_, our CEO, has ten years' industry experience and was the creator of one of the first examples of government e-transparency:  `USA.gov`_.  `Jason Putorti`_, our designer, was the lead designer for `Mint.com`_ and is one of the most highly sought-after designers in the valley.  `Matt Snider`_, our engineer, is a front-end guru and has written a `book on Javascript`_ (literally).
 Jeremy Dunck is a Python expert and the Secretary of the `Django`_ foundation.
-David Gouldin is contributing to the `Requests`_ library, the successor to httplib2.
+David Gouldin is contributing to the `Requests`_ library, the successor to httplib2.  `Erik Rose`_ built large-scale Django sites at Mozilla and is a published author and conference speaker.
 You get the idea: we want to continue the tradition of only hiring the very best in a given person's field of expertise.

 Agile process
 -------------